Associate of Science in Medical Assisting

 (must be taken concurrently with)

-Offered at South University, Savannah; South University, Montgomery; and South University, Columbia.
+Curriculum for South University, Columbia; South University, Montgomery; and South University, Savannah.

 Medical assistants are multi-skilled allied health professionals who perform a wide range of roles in physicians' offices, clinics, and other healthcare settings.
 They are proficient in a multitude of clinical and administrative tasks and are widely viewed by doctors as vital members of the healthcare delivery team.